 In the glamorous world of beauty editorials, there’s a delightful secret I must share – a parade of extraordinary facial tools and products grace my vanity regularly.
-For years, my beloved NuFace was my go-to beauty companion (after being sent to me for review).
-But, there’s more to the story, a tale of nanocurrent magic.
+For years, my beloved NuFace was my go-to beauty companion (after being sent to me for review), until the sleek ZIIP Halo arrived, challenging my trusty NuFace.

-It’s a conundrum, but the NuFace only dances to one microcurrent wave form tune.
-If you want a truly all-encompassing electrical facial experience, the ZIIP reigns supreme – no additional add-ons required.
+It’s a conundrum, but if you want a truly all-encompassing electrical facial experience, the ZIIP reigns supreme – no additional add-ons required.
 It’s the ultimate beauty secret in facial toning, but let me explain how I came to that conclusion.

 Scroll down for a discount code